lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 If the host plant provides niches to microbes, thereby defining the processes/songs, and even just a part of microbes is systematic part of that song (permanent singers).
 Then does it even matter if part of the singers is swapped in and out?
 Yes if we're talking about evolution, for selection can only occur if the traits and associated fittness of one generation are transfered to the next generation.
-This may be partially untrue if the song is defined already in advance by the permanent particants/singers (Host and Trichormus).
+This may be partially untrue if the song is defined already in advance by the permanent particants/singers (Host and Nostoc).
 Evolution of these heritable parts of the hologenome may define in advance the niche to be filled, even if the gene to fill that niche is one another genome.
 How then, does this differ from traditional co-evolution...?